 - Encouraging mothers to breastfeed their new born children for at least 16 to 24months.

-The innovativeness of my approach
+The innovativeness of our approach

 Since most Ugandans survive on agriculture, the basic problems to tackle and raise an innovative idea are: